 Canadians are facing a problem.
-As of April, 2022, in Vancouver, BC alone, there are over 9,000 entry-level jobs in labor, hospitality and trades that don’t require a college degree.
+As of April 2022, in Vancouver, BC alone, there are over 9,000 entry-level jobs in labour, hospitality and trades that don’t require a college degree.

 Yet unemployment in young adults 15-24 is greater than 10%.

 We need to ask ourselves a question.

 Office jobs are receiving dozens of applications per posting in the domain of marketing alone (I have first-hand experience with competing with these outrageous numbers).

 Over past decades schools have told us to get a good education, then settle into a cushy job we can idle away in and retire near the end of our lives and that will make us happy.

 It hasn’t been 100 years since the Great Depression.

 If this was true, why a 10% unemployment rate for the most employable age group?